Michael Jackson's Journey from Motown to Off the Wall

-Michael Jackson's Journey from Motown to Off the Wall is a 2016 documentary film directed by Spike Lee, chronicling the rise of pop star Michael Jackson through the creation of his landmark solo album, Off the Wall (1979).
+Michael Jackson's Journey from Motown to Off the Wall is a 2016 documentary film co-produced and directed by Spike Lee, chronicling the rise of pop star Michael Jackson through the creation of his landmark solo album, Off the Wall (1979).
 It is the second Michael Jackson-focused documentary Lee has made, after Bad 25 (2012).
 The film premiered on January 24, 2016, at the 2016 Sundance Film Festival.

+Premise

+The documentary goes over archived footage of Jackson and stars other celebrities.
+The film also documents the rise of Jackson's career.